 Best Practices For Hiring A Music Producer:

 How To Find A Music Producer: It is often unclear how artists who are just getting started, have never worked with a music producer before, or who have previously had negative production experiences can find the right music producer for them.
-As a starting point, find out who was involved with music you think is well-produced.
+As a starting point, find out who was involved with the music you think is well-produced.
 You can also ask anyone whose music you admire for recommendations; the worst thing that happens is they don’t respond.

 What To Look For In A Music Producer: When considering hiring a music producer, keep in mind their: musical influences (as apparent in their productions), relevant skills (including as an instrumentalist, editor, recording coach, and mixer), and personality (especially whether or not they seem trustworthy).
-You should also examine the style and genre-focus of their work to ensure they align your own.
-You should feel empowered to ask questions about any and all of their qualifications and reserve the right not to hire someone if they aren’t the best fit for your music.
+You should also examine the style and genre-focus of their work to ensure they align with your own.
+You should feel empowered to ask questions about all of their qualifications and reserve the right not to hire someone if they aren’t the best fit for your music.

 How To Contact A Music Producer: E-mail is the best medium for soliciting a music producer.
 Include demos of your music, when possible, and be brief, professional, and confident.
 Be honest about what you want to achieve by working with a music producer in general, and also specifically by collaborating with them.
-Also give an honest representation of what have already achieved as well as your time frame and financial situation.
+Also, give an honest representation of what have already achieved as well as your time frame and financial situation.